sknop/bootcamp-kubernetes/labs/cfk-setup/README.md

 * **kubectl plugins:** my kubectl setup is not completed without the following plugins:

 	* **lineage:** simplifies the tracking of dependencies associated with k8s resources.
 Quite useful to understand what k8s native objects emerge as a result of a CRD (e.g., CFK manifest for Kafka).
+	* **spy:** a plugin that allows injecting a new container into existing pods for debugging purposes.
+Pod expansion has been implemented recently in Kubernetes via [Ephemeral Containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) and kubectl debug, however, most cloud providers don't allow its usage due to stability concerns.
+	* **dig:** a plugin by SysDig for improved observability and troubleshooting.

 * [**stern:**](https://github.com/wercker/stern) Kubernetes logging utility with improved functionality over `kubectl logs` and some similar options to `journalctl`.
 * [**kubens/kubectx:**](https://github.com/ahmetb/kubectx) CLI utilities to easily switch namespaces and clusters context respectively.